Tikamin557/Ts-Core/docs/ModderGuide_NotificationSystem.md

 - layout settings;
 - screen positioning;
 - location-based dismissal settings.

+Properties explicitly defined by the child theme take priority over values inherited from its base theme.

+Since built-in themes are also entries in `TsCore/NotificationThemes`, Content Patcher can edit a built-in theme.

+Themes which inherit from that built-in theme will inherit its edited values for properties they don't override themselves.

 > **Note:** Circular theme inheritance is not supported.
 T's Core detects circular inheritance and logs a warning.